 Books, reading material, binoculars, hiking boots, etc. Expect to have some free time in the afternoon and at night.

-Banding equipment (for advanced workshop).
+Banding equipment (for Molt Workshop).
 This is not a necessity, we have everything needed on a daily basis but

 you may have a pair of pliers you are comfortable with and we’ve found you can never have too many wing